 One reason that certain foods are so cheap is that they are subsidized.
 The price does not reflect the true cost, including the subsidies, the de-mineralization of the soil, and some often unsavory labor practices.
 If you believe that “if God had meant for me to cook, then why did he invent restaurants?“, then even you can learn to cut and steam vegetables and to cook omelets.
 The price of bad health often greatly exceeds the costs of vegetables, fruits, nuts, seeds, and either eggs and beef or beans, grains and legumes.
 By the way, on average over one year, you eat more or less one thousand kilograms of food (about two thousand two hundred pounds).
 Do you really think that this does not determine your health?

 Answer: For my health, mostly I drink smoothies (or lemonade), eat steamed vegetables and raw fruit, cook omelets (or turkey or beef) with onions, spinach, and mushrooms, and eat nuts and seeds.
 Herbs and spices make it possible to flavor almost any dish.
 My shopping list of foods I eat is OptimalFoodsforMyHealth.
 This list also includes foods I avoid.
 Occasionally, I contradict myself for various reasons.
+My favorite contradiction is dark chocolate, which has some sugar.
+Also, contrary to blood type eating, I eat coconut oil, Brazil nuts, and apple cider vinegar.
 You may or may not like these foods, which is of no concern to me.
 I am not suggesting that you eat like this.
 I suggest that you think about the ideas, talk about them, and then choose to act or not.
 What works for me may not work for you.
 Make your own choices, and think for yourself.

 Question: What supplements do I take?